Table of Contents

 Learning To Cock Rice And Curry In Sri Lankan Way

-Get some taste of typical local food while seeing how it is prepared in a foreign country is definitely a nice experience.
-If you are the type of traveller who likes to learn the food culture in the foreign soil and try the different gastronomies while you travel, Sri Lanka is definitely a place for you.
+Getting a taste of typical local food while seeing how it is prepared in a foreign country is definitely a nice experience.
+If you are the type of traveller who likes to learn the food culture on foreign soil and try the different gastronomies while you travel, Sri Lanka is definitely a place for you.

-Traditionally made Sri Lankan rice and curry has its own taste and aroma.
+Traditionally made Sri Lankan rice and curry have their own taste and aroma.
 It differs in many ways from cuisines available in other parts of the world.
 In this article, we discuss rice and curry and about several places where you can have this unique experience of learning rice and curry while trying it in Sri Lankan way.
-It is absolutely interesting not only eating it but also take part in the preparation of the meals.
+It is absolutely interesting not only eating it but also taking part in the preparation of the meals.

 In English, it is known as Rice and curry and it is the staple food of Sri Lankan people.
-The rice and curry are so much popular here, there cannot be any single Sri Lankan household without Rice and curry for the lunch.
-Where ever you travel in the country from southern tip of Sri Lanka to the northernmost city of Jaffna, Rice and curry are served at every inch of the country.
+Rice and curry are so much popular here, there cannot be any single Sri Lankan household without Rice and curry for lunch.
+Where ever you travel in the country from the southern tip of Sri Lanka to the northernmost city of Jaffna, Rice and curry are served in every inch of the country.

-Sri Lanka is also very rich of spices such as cardamom, nutmeg; cinnamon… the list goes on.
-Arabian, Chinese, European merchant call on to Sri Lanka harbours way back in the 8th century AD in search of spices.
-Still, Sri Lanka export spices and Sri Lankan cinnamon are ranked among the best cinnamon in the world with unique strong aroma and taste.
+Sri Lanka is also very rich in spices such as cardamom, nutmeg; cinnamon… the list goes on.
+Arabian, Chinese, and European merchant call on Sri Lanka’s harbours way back in the 8th century AD in search of spices.
+Still, Sri Lanka’s export spices and Sri Lankan cinnamon are ranked among the best cinnamon in the world with a unique strong aroma and taste.
 Spices are the foundation of any variety of curry.

 There are several places on the island, where you can actively engage in the cooking process and taste what you prepare later on.
-Most Sri Lanka trips with plenty of leisure time such as 2 weeks Sri Lanka road trip allows you to engage in extra activities such as a cooking class.
+Most Sri Lanka trips with plenty of leisure time such as14 days in Sri Lanka allows you to engage in extra activities such as a cooking class.

 Matale: Spice garden in the region of Matale is visited by a large number of foreign visitors.
-They showcase the different varieties of spices and usage of them.
+There is a large number of spice gardens in Matale and these spice gardens are included in most Sri Lanka trips such as 4 days Sri Lanka trip package.
+The spice gardens showcase the different varieties of spices and usage of them.
 Here you can see how spices are used in the process of preparation of curry.
-The duration of the cooking class for about 1 hours.
+The duration of the cooking class for about 1 hour.

-Galle: If you happen to travel to Galle during your Sri Lanka tour and beach holiday, you can easily find a half day cooking class to learn about traditional Sri Lankan rice and curry.
-Duration of the cooking class is about 2 hours.
+Galle: If you happen to travel to Galle during your Sri Lanka tour and beach holiday, you can easily find a half-day Sri Lanka food tour to learn about traditional Sri Lankan rice and curry.
+Many travellers combine their tours such as 5 days Sri Lanka trip and 7 days Sri Lanka tour with a cooking class to learn typical cuisine.
+Sri Lanka Duration of the cooking class is about 2 hours.